MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 - Fix release build script to set release tag
 - Update version of Microsoft.PowerShell.Native to 7.0.0-preview.2 (#10519)
 - Upgrade to Netcoreapp3.0 preview9 (#10484) (Thanks @bergmeister!)
-- Make sure the daily coordinated build, knows it is a daily build (#10464)
+- Make sure the daily coordinated build, knows it's a daily build (#10464)
 - Update the combined package build to release the daily builds (#10449)
 - Remove appveyor reference (#10445) (Thanks @RDIL!)
 - Bump NJsonSchema version from 10.0.22 to 10.0.23 (#10421)